-(4) Only licensed participants may be allowed in the cage or designated locker rooms.
+(4) Only licensed participants or individuals approved by the department may be allowed in the cage or designated locker rooms.

 (5) Amateur contestants may not currently or have ever been a professional fighter in any combative sport.
 This includes mixed martial arts, boxing, karate or any other form of a combative sport.
 Any contestant found in violation will be subject to disciplinary action.